 In a country where the last reported average annual salary was US$724 per year, the going rate for porters is US 45 cents a kilo.
 For a 1-2 days work.
 I wonder how many years they can continue this.
 Or how they do this in bad weather, most that we see wear a cheap plimsoll or flip flop thongs.
 Not many have sunglasses and it’s rare to see them carrying water to drink.

 Our trekking company World Expeditions promotes its ethical and responsible travel policies.
 They provide clothing, food, and lodging for all its porters.
 Our porters in their red WEX jackets and trousers, and blue and white knitted beanies become a regular smiling sight for us.

 Today’s trail is not as spectacular, but the first part is relatively easy.

 Namche to Phortse Tenga Trail Maintenance

-The trail is well maintained, but it’s by private endeavor, not government intervention, as we stop to donate to continue to the good cause and marvel at the fact that every Nepali is photogenic.
+The trail is well maintained, but it’s by private endeavor, not government intervention, so stop to donation to this good cause and marvel at the fact that every Nepali is photogenic.

 Namche to Phortse Tenga Lunch Stop

 At lunch, we sit in the sun.
 We’re at 3793 meters now.
 Or 3795 depending on which signpost you believe.
 Two watches with altimeters also differ, so we agree to not worry about two meters.

 It’s downhill all the way after lunch (until it’s uphill of course) – we walk for a while with a tubby Monk, who’s walking from his house to the monastery at Tengboche.
 It’s “just five hours,” he says as he leaves us in his wake.

 Then the trail splits, – we’ll be heading to Dhole tomorrow, but for now, we take the other route.
 It’s down to the river, a short crossing, then a scramble up through the woods to this gloriously located campsite.
 There’s a cozy dining room where we’ll need our headlamps to see the food.

-t’s also where we’ll celebrate the second birthday of our trip.
+It’s also where we’ll celebrate the second birthday of our trip.
 Margaret gets a chocolate cake to celebrate.

 Learning about Acute Mountain Sickness